To #KeepThePromise, Scotland needs to Do Data Differently.

-- will support collaborative working and a shared understanding of the project's aims.
+- could support collaborative working and a shared understanding of the project's aims.

-- will remain a live and dynamic tool, which responds to shifts and improvements in the data landscape.
+- could remain a live and dynamic tool, which responds to shifts and improvements in the data landscape.

-- will be user-friendly.
+- could be user-friendly.
 It should take as little work as possible to contribute to The Promise Data Map.

-- will be useful in helping organisations improve and better understand their own data.
+- could be useful in helping organisations improve and better understand their own data.